 In the best interests of the child and the wider school community, children with a fever, nausea, cold symptoms (runny nose or persistent cough), or any other signs of illness should remain at home.

-Should a child show an illness at school, the school nurse will contact the parent, who must arrange to pick up their child as soon as possible.
-From the 3rd consecutive day a child is absent, the school will request a medical certificate.
+Should a child show an illness at school, the school nurse will contact the parent, to pick up their child as soon as possible.